 The i type operator generates a function that generates random instances of a given type.
-Some comments relevant to the i operator are found on page 122 in relation to the semantics of the printed format of opaque types, because they are printed as an expression that includes the i operator, but the present aim is to document the i operator specifically and in detail.
+Some comments relevant to the i operator are found on page 130 in relation to the semantics of the printed format of opaque types, because they are printed as an expression that includes the i operator, but the present aim is to document the i operator specifically and in detail.

 Usage In terms of the stack description of type expressions, the i operator requires two operands on the stack, with the top one being a type expression and the one below being a natural number.
-A simple way of using it is therefore by an expression of the form (n, t) %i for a natural number n and a symbolic type expression t, or more concisely n & ui if the type can be expressed as a sequence of literals u.
-The former relies on the convention of an implicit dlwr inserted before the i as mentioned on page 159.
+A simple way of using it is therefore by an expression of the form (n, t) i for a natural number n and a symbolic type expression t, or more concisely n u i for a natural number n and a sequence of literals u.
+The former relies on the convention of an implicit dlwr inserted before the i as mentioned on page 168.